mattrussi/gitlab-com-runbooks/docs/uncategorized/k8s-oncall-setup.md

 gcloud compute --project "gitlab-production" ssh <node name>
 toolbox
 ```

+#### With ssh tunnels

+If you're using ssh tunnels, you can use `kubectl exec` from your workstation.

 ## Workstation setup for k-ctl

 * [ ] Get the credentials for the pre-prod cluster: